 The Azure Hybrid Benefit helps you get more value from your Windows Server licences and save up to 40 per cent* on virtual machines.
-You can use the benefit with Windows Server Datacenter and Standard edition licences covered with Software Assurance.
+You can use the benefit with Windows Server Data Centre and Standard edition licences covered with Software Assurance or Windows Server Subscriptions.
 Depending on the edition, you can convert or re-use your licences to run Windows Server virtual machines in Azure and pay a lower base compute rate (Linux virtual machine rates).

 * Actual savings may vary based on region, instance type or usage.